 For Canadian territories, the process is more simple.
 As with US territories, start off by going to Settings>Territories.
 You can define territories by Province or Postal Code, using the same basic interface the US uses (but without cities or counties).
 Simply select the Provinces for your territory on the Edit Territory page by selecting Add under the Provinces heading, to the right of the Include option, then select Save.

-Bullseye allows you to create granular territories for the countries above.
+Bullseye allows you to create granular territories for the countries that support granular territory search as indicated on the Search Types for Geographic Searches article in our Knowledgebase, assuming you’ve added the countries to your account.
 The screenshots below do not cover all the geographic terminology (some countries use Province instead of State, some countries use region, or county, etc.) In the UK, and Ireland, we support State, City or postcode area/postcode prefix.
-Also see Search Types for Geographic Searches

 To create a territory, go to Settings>Territories.
 You'll see Name and Type.
 Type in the name of the territory, select the appropriate country, and select Save.
 You'll see a screen similar to the following: